 Asking thoughtful questions is also a great way to get to know a new romantic person in your life.
 And you can learn a lot about what kind of questions to ask by listening to people who have had successful long-term relationships.
-The Today Show featured this spot, which asks advice of a couple who have been together for 18 years.
+The Today Show featured this spot, which asks the advice of a couple who have been together for 18 years.
 And there are some great questions to consider!

 And Bustle also tackles the getting-to-know-you aspect of new relationships, with this great list of questions suitable for couples who want to make sure they are on the same page.

-Whatever stage of relationship you’re in, asking better questions is a great way to get to know your partner better and, in the process, get to know yourself a little bit better, too.
+Whatever stage of a relationship you’re in, asking better questions is a great way to get to know your partner better and, in the process, get to know yourself a little bit better, too.